-Green and Blue Used to Be the Same Word
+In Japanese, the Green and Blue Used to Be the Same

-Today this word means blue, but for a very long time the word ao (青) was used to describe both the blue and green colors, and there was no difference between them culturally.
-Later the word midori (緑) was more widely used to say green, but the use of ao to describe the green color is still reflected today in Japanese vocabulary.
-Take, for example, aoba (green leaves) or aoume (green plums).
+Still, the use of ao to describe the green color still remains in some Japanese vocabulary.
+For example, aoba (green leaves) or aoume (green plums).
 This is also why in Japanese green traffic lights are called ao shingo (literally, “blue signal”).

-Like in most cultures, the color green is usually associated with nature and a sense of peace and calm.
+Like in most cultures, green is usually associated with nature and a sense of peace and calm.

 One of the most traditional hues of green in the Japanese tradition is called matcha iro, literally the color of matcha green tea.
-Since the 13th century, the Japanese nobility would enjoy tea parties, and in the 15Th century the tea ceremony was born and became highly popular among the samurai.
-The tea ceremony led to the birth of its own aesthetics and potteries which would be designed in order to admire the color of matcha green tea even more.
+Since the 13th century, the Japanese nobility would enjoy tea parties, and in the 15Th century, the tea ceremony was born and became highly popular among the samurai.
+The tea ceremony led to the birth of its own aesthetics and potteries, which would be designed to admire the color of matcha green tea even more.

 Purple Used to Be for the Ruling Class Only

-For a long time in Japan, ordinary people were forbidden to wear purple clothes.
-The color purple used to be very rarely seen because it was difficult and took time to make.
-The color of purple used to be very pricey because it needed to be extracted from shigusa (purple gromwell plant), which is very difficult to grow.
-It also required a lot of effort to dye using the color purple.
+In Japan, ordinary people were forbidden to wear purple clothes for a long time.
+The color purple, murasaki (紫) in Japanese, used to be very rarely seen because it was difficult and time-consuming to make.
+The color purple used to be very pricey because it needed to be extracted from shigusa (purple gromwell plant), which takes a lot of effort to grow.
+To dye using the color purple was also hard work.

-During the Nara period, about 1,400 years ago, only high-level officials and the Imperial Family could wear purple clothes since the year 604, when the twelve levels cap and rank system was enacted in Japan.
-When Buddhism came to Japan, the monks who had a high level of virtue were also allowed to wear purple.
-In Noh performances, purple and white are often used for the costumes of the emperor and gods.
-Other characters did not wear any shade of purple in their costumes.
+In 604, the twelve levels cap and rank system was enacted in Japan.
+After that, only high-level officials and the Imperial Family could wear purple.
+When Buddhism came to Japan, monks with a high level of virtue were also allowed to wear purple.
+That is why in Noh theater performances, purple and white are often used for the costumes of the emperor and gods.
+Other characters do not wear any shade of purple in their costumes.

 Coming into the Heian period (794-1185), the color purple was associated with wisteria flowers.
-During the middle of the Heian period, the Fujiwara officials implemented a regency government.
-With Fuji meaning wisteria flowers in Japanese, the color purple became a synonym for the ruling class again.
+During the middle of that period, the Fujiwara officials implemented a regency government.
+With Fuji meaning wisteria flowers in Japanese, the color purple became a synonym for the ruling class.
 During the Edo period (1603-1868), the ruling family was Tokugawa. and its emblem was the mallow flower, so purple remained associated with nobility for similar reasons.

 However, purple became fashionable during the Edo period.
-Common people were forbidden to wear vivid colors, so the outside of their outfit would often be brown, but they would bend the rule by using colorful linings.
+Common people were forbidden to wear vivid colors, so the outside of their outfits would often be brown, but they would bend the rule by using colorful linings.
 At the time, kabuki actors were fashion leaders.
-Danjuro Ichikawa, a superstar of the time, wore a purple headband in the best selling play the Flower of Edo, and the color became highly fashionable among Edo citizens.
+Danjuro Ichikawa, a superstar of the time, wore a purple headband in the best-selling play the Flower of Edo, and the color became highly fashionable among Edo citizens.

-The history of red in Japan traces back to ancient times.
+The history of red, aka (赤) in Japanese, traces back to ancient times.
 The country’s oldest earthenware and other woodenware made in the same era are painted with a lacquer called sekishitsu (a mixture of cinnabar and lacquer).
 In the old graveyards for those in power (called kofun), pictures are painted with an Indian red made of iron oxide.
 This red was meant to protect the body of the man in power from evil.

-The red that is common in Japan is the one on the Shinto shrine gates (called torii).
+The red common in Japan is the one on the Shinto shrine gates (called torii).
 This particular red is called akani.
-Each shrine uses a slightly different red, but akani protects against rust because of the cinnabar mercury in it, and is meant as a protection from evil and disaster.
+Each shrine uses a slightly different red, but akani protects against rust because of the cinnabar mercury in it and is meant to protect from evil and disaster.
 The red is also believed to increase the power of the kami (the spirits worshipped in the Shinto religion).

 During the Japanese civil wars (1467-1568), red was loved by the samurai and worn as a symbol of strength and power in battle.
 Red was also used as makeup in Japan long before lipstick became popular.
 Noble women would use safflowers as a base for their lipsticks.
 This flower is still picked today to make more traditional lipstick and is said to protect the beauty of Japanese women.